10 Best Payroll Options for a 1100-Person Company

 To narrow down your options and select the best fit, focus on three key steps: define your non-negotiables, understand the true cost, and get a feel for the support you’ll receive when you need it most.
 This methodical approach ensures you’re not just swayed by a flashy interface or a low introductory price but are choosing a solution that will genuinely support your business for the long haul.

-Create Your Must-Have Checklist
+Double-Check Your Must-Have Features

 Before you get lost in demos and sales calls, start by making a list of your absolute must-haves.
 Every business is different, so think about what your team needs to operate smoothly.
 Your checklist should include core functionalities like automated tax filing, direct deposit, and an employee self-service portal for pay stubs and tax forms.
 Also, consider your need for detailed reports and analytics to understand labor costs.
 If you have a manager who helps with payroll, customizable user permissions will be essential.
 This list becomes your scorecard, helping you objectively compare each provider and ensure no critical features are overlooked.